OPHI Summer School 2019

 - Institutions, policies, and communication.

-The Summer School will consist of two weeks of instruction and working group sessions, taught in English.
+The Summer School will consist of 10.5 days of instruction and working group sessions, taught in English.
 Each participant needs to bring a laptop with Stata to do the problem sets.
 Throughout the Summer School, participants will be actively involved in discussions and working through problem sets.
+The main course is appropriate for academics, staff of national statistical offices, international agencies, and others focused on measurement.

 Dates and Location: